darshil0/micro-journal-ai/README.md

 - Minified JavaScript and CSS
 - Tree-shaking for smaller bundle size
 - Optimized assets and images
-- Source maps disabled for production
+- Source maps for debugging (configurable)

 ### Deployment Options